Tom Horn: Colorado Range War

 The assassin was said to have set up a sniping position overlooking the cabin from a hill, under cover of a pine tree.
 As Dart and his friends came out of the cabin, Horn shot him in the chest from a distance.
 Prior to the assassination, Horn had instructed a rancher named Robert Hudler to ready a horse miles from the murder scene for his getaway.
-The next day, two spent .30-30 Winchester casings were found at the base of a tree where the murderer is believed to have lain in wait.
-"Hicks" was said to have been the only one in the area to use a .30-30.
+The next day, two spent .30-30 Winchester shell casings were found at the base of a tree where the murderer is believed to have lain in wait.
+"Hicks" was said to have been the only one in the area to use a .30–30.
 The news of Rash and Dart's deaths spread throughout the territory, causing the other rustlers to scatter in fear.
 Horn tracked them all down and killed three other members of Rash's association.
 The story goes that he pinned one of the dead cowboys' ears for the homesteaders to see as a warning.